GSG-G13/research-topics/attacks_script_injections/README.md

 <img src="./images/mr-robot.gif" width="300px" height="200px">
 </p>

-### In the world of cybersecurity, attacks can be broadly categorized into two main types:active attacks and passive attacks.
+### 👨‍💻 In the world of cybersecurity, attacks can be broadly categorized into two main types: active attacks and passive attacks

 <br>
 <br>